KotaroFurusawa/display/README.md

 # What is this

-ST7735 TFT ディスプレイに、microSD の画像を Arduino で表示するためのコード。
+Source code to display microSD image on ST7735 TFT display with Arduino.

 # References